Box Hill Hawks: VFA (1951–1995)

 Box Hill responded by immediately claiming the 1986 second division premiership.
 It won the first 6 games of the season and thereafter maintained a place near the top of the ladder, finishing 2nd with just 3 losses.
 Box Hill defeated Sunshine in the second semi-final and again in the grand final to claim its 2nd premiership in 3 years.
 The grand final was closely fought with Box Hill steadying with the final 2 goals of the match to win by 18 points, 14.14(98) to 11.14(80).
 The grand final was marred by numerous spiteful incidents, with 6 Sunshine players reported on a total of 13 charges.
 Not one Box Hill player was reported.

 Back in first division Box Hill steadily improved and between 1989 and 1994 experienced its most successful period during its years in the VFA competition, with 4 finals appearances in 6 years.
 In 1989 former Carlton premiership player Peter Francis guided the club to 3rd place, equalling its best VFA result to that time.
 In 1991 and 1992 Shane Molloy became the first coach to guide the Mustangs into consecutive finals series.
 In 1994 Box Hill finished 2nd on the ladder and reached its first major VFA grand final under the coaching of John Murphy.
 Box Hill established a 24-point lead at 3/4 time against the more favoured Sandringham team but was overrun in the final quarter, losing narrowly 10.9(69) to 11.12(78).

 Box Hill's most successful VFA era ironically coincided with the decline of the VFA competition and its ultimate demise.
-(Refer to the article "Victorian Football Association" for more commentary on the factors contributing to the decline of the competition.)
 After a high point of 24 clubs in 1983, the competition had dwindled to only 12 clubs by the 1994 season and more significantly the central administration of the VFA was in severe financial difficulty.
 In order to avoid total collapse, the central administration of the VFA relinquished control of the VFA competition at the end of the 1994 season; it was transferred to the Victorian State Football League which had previously been responsible for establishing and administering the TAC Cup competition.
 The new administration disbanded the VFA Under 19s and did not offer Dandenong Redlegs, Oakleigh and Prahran licenses in the VFA competition for the 1995 season, leaving just 9 clubs to compete for the VFA premiership for the final time.
 Box Hill narrowly missed the finals in the last year of VFA competition, finishing 6th.